-Strategic risks Human Fertilisation and Embryology Authority 11 sector in connection with legally disputed issues or major adverse events at clinics. of clarifying legal principles or upholding the standards of care by challenging poor practice.
+Strategic risks Human Fertilisation and Embryolog y Authority 11 sector in connection with legally disputed issues or major adverse events at clinics. of clarifying legal principles or upholding the standards of care by challenging poor practice.
 This is more likely to be perceived as proportionate, rational and necessary (and impersonal), and is in keeping with our strategic vision.
 HFEA process failings that create or contribute to legal challenges, or which weaken cases that are otherwise sound, Licensing SOPs, committee decision trees in place.
 Mitochondria donation application tools completed.
 Update of compliance and enforcement policy (and In place - Juliet Tizzard Significant progress - revision or which generate additional regulatory sanctions activity (eg, legal parenthood consent). application of existing policy meanwhile). discussed at September 2015 Authority - revised policy Spring 2016 - Nick Jones Seeking the most robust possible assurance from the sector with respect to legal parenthood consent issues, and detailed plan in operation to address identified cases and anomalies.
 In progress - Nick Jones QMS and quality assurance in place in inspection team.
 In place - Nick Jones

-Strategic risks Human Fertilisation and Embryology Authority 12 12 Risk area Description and impact Strategic objective linkage Risk score es Recent trend Risk owner IfQ If the information for Increasing and informing choice: ensuring that Inherent ri sk level: $\Leftrightarrow \Leftrightarrow \Leftrightarrow \Leftrightarrow$ Juliet Tizzard Quality (IfQ) programme patients have access to high quality meaningful Likelihood Impact Inherent risk IfQ 1: does not enable us to information.
-4 4 16 High Improved provide better information and data, and improved Residual risk level: information access engagement channels, Likelihood Impact Residual risk access patients will not be able to 3 4 12 High access the improved information they need to assist them in making important choices. on they need to em in making choices.
+Strategic risk KS Human F Fertilisation a and Embryolog gy Authority 12 Risk area Description and impact Strategic objective linkage Risk score es Recent trend Risk owner IfQ If the information for Increasing and informing choice: ensuring that Inherent ri sk level: $\Leftrightarrow \Leftrightarrow \Leftrightarrow \Leftrightarrow$ Juliet Tizzard Quality (IfQ) programme patients have access to high quality meaningful Likelihood Impact Inherent risk IfQ 1: does not enable us to information.
+4 4 16 High Improved provide better information and data, and improved Residual risk level: information access engagement channels, Likelihood Impact Residual risk access patients will not be able to 3 4 12 High access the improved information they need to assist them in making important choices.
 Tolerance threshold: 8 Medium Causes / so ources Mitigations Timescale mitigations and owners ship of Effectiveness - - commentary Inability to ex Register. xtract reliable data from the Detailed planning and programme management in place to ensure this will be possible after migration.
 Migration strategy developed, and significant work being done to identify and cleanse all of the data that will require correction before migration can be done.
 Decisions are being made about the degree of reliability required in each data field.
 For those fields where 100% reliability is needed, inaccurate or missing data will be addressed as part of project delivery.
-All aspects - detailed project planning in place - Nick Jones Managing these risks has formed an intrinsic and essential part of the detailed project planning and tendering, throughout.
-Following a lengthy delay, we received formal approval for both the data and digital elements of IfQ in late April CaFC, and/o ork out how best to improve or failure to find out what ation patients really need.
+All aspects in place - N • oject planning Above tolerance Managing these formed an intrin essential part of project planning throughout.
+Following a leng received formal both the data ar elements of IfQ 2015. e risks has sic and the detailed and tendering, othy delay, we approval for and digital CaFC, and/o ork out how best to improve or failure to find out what ation patients really need.
 Stakeholder engagement and extensive user research completed as intrinsic part of programme approach.
 This is being elaborated further during subsequent sprints.
-In place and ongoing - Juliet Tizzard The digital programme approval; e, to inform products and products and sultation, In place and ongoing - Juliet Tizzard/Nick Jones The Department of the programma approvals approvals to beta).
-The Department of the programma approvals to beta).
-2015.
-The digital side of the programme received only partial approval; full delivery still Stakeholders changes. s not on board with the In-depth stakeholder engagement done, to inform the programme's intended outcomes, products and benefits - including user research consultation, expert groups and Advisory Board. approvals at this s stage (ie, prior becomes too rering better information o prohibitive, either because eded is larger than Costs were taken into account as an important factor in consideration of contract tenders and In place - N lick Jones gateway review took place in November and awarded a high score to the HFEA, but we still
+In place and ongoing - Juliet Tizzard The digital side of t programme receive approval; full deliver eived only partial livery still Stakeholders changes. s not on board with the In-depth stakeholder engagement done, to inform the programme's intended outcomes, products and benefits - including user research consultation, expert groups and Advisory Board.
+In place and Nick Jones Juliet Tizzard/ requires additional gateway becomes too vering better information o prohibitive, either because eded is larger than Costs were taken into account as an important factor in consideration of contract tenders and In place - N lick Jones gateway review November and a score to the HF awarded a high